hafees/riverpod_infinite_scroll/README.md

 ),
 ```

-You can also use builder methods for customising the output.
+You can also use builder methods for customizing the output.
 The following builders are available.

-`initialLoadingBuilder`: To customise the initial loading.
+`initialLoadingBuilder`: To customize the initial loading.
-`loadingBuilder`: To customise the loading animation when next page is fetched.
+`loadingBuilder`: To customize the loading animation when next page is fetched.
 `emptyListBuilder`: What to show when the fetched data is empty
 `errorBuilder`: When there is an error